 1. Preservation

 Certain chemicals help prevent the growth of bacteria, fungi, and other microorganisms.
 This ensures that food remains safe for consumption over a longer period.
+Without preservatives, foods would spoil rapidly, leading to food waste and increased risk of foodborne illnesses.

 2. Stability and Shelf Life